-How many individuals on the BNL at the end of the month?
-How many individuals were housed?
+How many Veterans are on the BNL at the end of the month?
+How many Veterans were housed?
 What was the average length of time from identification to housing?
-What was the total BNL inflow?
+How many Veterans met the chronic definition?
+How many have experienced longterm homelessness?